Hoosier hysteria

+Since the late 20th century, numerous basketball stars have generated excitement and fan generation in Indiana.
+One of these players, Larry Bird, became one of the most marketed and popular Indiana athletes in history due to his play for the Indiana State Sycamores from 1976 to 1979, and for his head coaching tenure for the Indiana Pacers from 1997 to 2000.
+Players such as Reggie Miller and Jalen Rose became popular during Bird's tenure as head coach of the Pacers.
+In the 21st century, athletes such as Caitlin Clark, Paul George and Tyrese Haliburton have generated similar excitement to a lesser degree.
+The Caitlin Clark effect has particularly generated excitement around the Indiana Fever of the WNBA.

 High school basketball

 Homegrown talent

 Indiana high schools boast a tradition of producing top caliber basketball players.
 Through the 2009-2010 NBA season, 152 Hoosier athletes have played professional basketball in the world's top league.
 Considering the size of the state (population 6.4 million), this makes Indiana high schools by far the most successful at developing NBA players per capita.
 Today there are 22 Hoosiers in the NBA - more than one for every 150,000 male residents.
-The state's unparalleled ability to produce NBA talent, both statewide and specifically in smaller towns, is featured in this Deadspin article.
 In 2017, Indiana natives won the NBA and D-league Dunk Contests, NBA and D-league 3-point contests, and won runner-up in the NBA Skills Challenge.

 One-class tradition

 Historically, each of the several hundred small towns of Indiana had its own small school system.
-Before consolidation of many of these rural school districts in the last half of the twentieth century, Indiana high schools had fewer students than those of most other states; basketball was a natural game for these schools since it only required five starters and a few reserves.
-Even one or two great basketball players could make a high school team a powerhouse, and nearly every Indiana town dreamt of such glory.
+Before consolidation of many of these rural school districts in the last half of the twentieth century, Indiana high schools had fewer students than those of most other states; basketball was a natural game for these schools since it only required five starters and a few reserves and even a few great players could make a strong team.

-The Franklin Wonder Five was the first team to win the state championship in three consecutive years, from 1920 to 1922.
+The Franklin Wonder Five, led by Fuzzy Vandivier, was the first team to win the state championship in three consecutive years, from 1920 to 1922.
 This accomplishment would not be matched for over six decades.
-The team was led by Fuzzy Vandivier.

 After Milan's Miracle in the 1950s, no school with an enrollment of less than 500 won another boys' State title under the all-comers format.
 As school consolidation became more common and as more rural residents migrated to cities making large high schools grow even larger, smaller high schools had only a mismatch to look forward to come tournament time, as success concentrated in Indiana's large urban and suburban schools.
 Starting with the 1997–1998 season, Indiana established a controversial four-class system for its basketball championship, although many other sports remain single-class.
 The state's move to this new system has, to some extent, diminished the phenomenon and public opinion is widely split on the merits of "class basketball."